prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch_prheenan.md

 ## Performance metrics

 Two metrics were used for comparing the event-finding performance of FEATHER with the human-annotated data.
 The metrics reported are listed in Table {#tbl:metrics}.
 The event error metric, $P_{95}$, is the 95th percentile of relative error between predicted and true event locations (see Figure {#fig:diagram}).
 The rupture Bhattacharya coefficient's complement reports the mismatch between the true and predicted distribution over loading rates and rupture forces.
-(XXX label )

 ---------------------------------------------------